 more informationMore information: Prof. Oehrlein, Univ. of Maryland, College Park | Prof. Shohet - Univ. of Wisconsin, Madison | Plasma-surface interactions for Photoresist Systems | Linked-in profile

 Sebastian Engelmann received his Ph.D. in Materials Science at the University of Maryland, College Park in 2008.
 His main research activities in Prof. Gottlieb Oehrlein's group were improving the fundamental understanding of plasma-polymer interactions with main focus on 193nm PR resist materials interactions.

-He is currently working in the Advanced Plasma Processing group at the IBM T.J.
-Watson Research Center in Yorktown Heights, N.Y, where he is developing plasma etch processes to support current and future device generations for exploratory CMOS device research and devices beyond the CMOS era.
+He then joined the Advanced Plasma Processing group at the IBM T.J.
+Watson Research Center in Yorktown Heights, N.Y, where he was developing plasma etch processes to support current and future device generations for exploratory CMOS device research and devices beyond the CMOS era.
 His main research activities are developing plasma processes that enable the integration of Trigate and Nanowire device geometries, novel materials (SiGe, III-V etc) or completely new technology apporaches (Photonics, MRAM, packaging etc.).
-Since 2015 he is also manager of the plasma processing group, looking at pioneering new uses of plasma etch technology in conventional and novel applications.
+Since 2015 he was also manager of the plasma processing group, looking at pioneering new uses of plasma etch technology in conventional and novel applications.

 Current and Prior Positions

 Manage the advanced plasma processing group in Yorktown